Setting up Your Charging Kit - Setting up Your Car Kit - Charging Videos - Charging Methods

 Method 2 - Pepe's circuit and charging method

 This is Pepe's Circuit, hand-drawn by Pepe himself.
 It works very well, and works slowly, allowing for the water to gain full charge and the metal in the cell to slowly build up its residual voltage.
-This method of charging is highly recommended.
+This method, at one time, was highly recommended.
+Now it is a worthwhile experiment to get a feeling for different charging methods.
+Pepe also was able to run the car fuelless for some time.
+So this is a worthy circuit to play around with, though it is uncertain just how important it is.

 Explanation of Diagram -